 Brexit - hard cheese for local food firms?

-Just off the motorway 40 minutes north of Dublin, you'll find the East Coast Bakehouse - probably the most modern biscuit factory in Europe.
+Just off the motorway, 40 minutes north of Dublin, you'll find the East Coast Bakehouse - probably the most modern biscuit factory in Europe.

 It started trading in June 2016 - coinciding almost exactly with the UK's vote to leave the EU.

-The referendum outcome has had a major impact on company's export strategy.
+The outcome has had a major impact on the company's export strategy.

 "It was absolute shock.
 We woke up that morning and realised we would have to change our entire business plan," said managing director Michael Carey.